mariagrandury/chatbot-covid-backend/README.md

 Default output format [None]: json
 ```
 Then, when you run a command, you can omit the --profile option and use the credentials and settings stored in the default profile.
 Or you can specify a --profile profilename and use the credentials and settings stored under that name.

+The AWS Access Key ID and AWS Secret Access Key are your AWS credentials.
+They are associated with an AWS Identity and Access Management (IAM) user or role that determines what permissions you have.

+In this project, the keys are in **aws/accessKeys.csv**

 ## Serverless Deployment
 When you deploy a [Service](https://www.serverless.com/framework/docs/providers/aws/guide/services/), all of the Functions, Events and Resources in your serverless.yml are translated to an AWS CloudFormation template and deployed as a single CloudFormation stack.